Kalambo structure

 The Kalambo structure is a Lower Palaeolithic wooden structure, of which two pieces have been uncovered along with other wooden tools.
-Discovered at the site of Kalambo Falls, Zambia, it is currently the oldest known wooden structure, determined through luminescence dating to be at least 476,000 years old and predating Homo sapiens.
+Discovered at the site of Kalambo Falls, Zambia, it is currently the oldest known wooden structure, determined through luminescence dating to be at least 476,000 years old, predating the earliest known appearance of Homo sapiens.

 History of discovery

 Excavations at Kalambo Falls in the 1950s and 1960s recovered wooden artifacts of possible hominin origin, although wear and other taphonomic processes prevented scientists from ascertaining the origin of the artifacts with certainty.
 The area contains the Kalambo Falls Prehistoric Site.

 The structure and accompanying tools were recovered in 2019 at Site BLB around the Kalambo River.
 The structure itself was found in area BLB5, located below the river, in association with Acheulean artifacts.
 The discovery was considered unusual because wood does not usually survive for so long.
 Geoff Duller, who was part of the team that made the discovery in 2019, said high water levels and fine sediment encasing the structure helped to preserve the wood.